American Patriot Party, Oregon Patriot Party, American Patriots Party us

 There is one thing that has been thrown out, by which some seem to persuade themselves of, and others to be more indifferent about the success of a confederacy-that from the nature of men, it is to be expected, that a time must come when it will be dissolved and broken in pieces.
 I am none of those who either deny or conceal the depravity of human nature, till it is purified by the light of truth, and renewed by the Spirit of the living God.
 Yet I apprehend there is no force in that reasoning at all.
 Shall we establish nothing good, because we know it cannot be eternal?
 Shall we live without government, because every constitution has its old age, and its period?
 Because we know that we shall die, shall we take no pains to preserve or lengthen out life?
 Far from it, Sir: it only requires the more watchful attention, to settle government upon the best principles and in the wisest manner, that it may last as long as the nature of things will admit.

 But I beg leave to say something more, though with some risk that it will be thought visionary and romantic.
 I do expect, Mr President a progress, as in every other human art, so in the order and perfection of human society, greater than we have yet seen; and why should we be wanting to ourselves in urging it forward?

-It is certain, I think that human science and religion have kept company together, and greatly assisted each other's progress in the world.
-I do not say that intellectual and moral qualities are in the same proportion in particular persons; but they have a great and friendly influence upon one another, in societies and larger bodies.
+There have been great improvements, not only in human knowledge, but in human nature; the progress of which can be easily traced in history.
 Every body is able to look back to the time in Europe, when the liberal sentiments that now prevail upon the rights of conscience, would have been looked upon as absurd.
 It is but little above two hundred years since that enlarged system called the balance of power, took place; and I maintain, that it is a greater step from the former disunited and hostile situation of kingdoms and states, to their present condition, than it would be from their present condition to a state of more perfect and lasting union.
 It is not impossible, that in future times all the states on one quarter of the globe, may see it proper by some plan of union, to perpetuate security and peace; and sure I am, a well planned confederacy among the states of America, may hand down the blessings of peace and public order to many generations.
 The union of the seven provinces of the Low Countries, has never yet been broken; and they are of very different degrees of strength and wealth.
 Neither have the Cantons of Switzerland ever broken among themselves, though there are some of them protestants, and some of them papists, by public establishment.
 Not only so, but these confederates are seldom engaged in a war with other nations.
-Wars are generally between monarchs, or
+Wars are generally between monarchs, or single states that are large.
+A confederation of itself keeps war at a distance from the bodies of which it is composed.

-For all these reasons, Sir, I humbly apprehend, that every argument from honor, interest, safety and necessity, conspire in pressing us to a confederacy; and if it be seriously attempted, I hope, by the blessing of God upon our endeavors, it will be happily accomplished.
+For all these reasons, Sir, I humbly apprehend, that every argument from honor, interest, safety and necessity, conspire in pressing us to a >>>"confederacy"; and if it be seriously attempted, I hope, by the blessing of God upon our endeavors, it will be happily accomplished.

 Counter by Rapid Axcess